Influence of photometric galaxies redshift distribution in BAO estimation

 Here, we have fitted \cite{sanchez2011tracing} adapted to $\xi(s_\perp)$:

-where $A$ is an amplitude parameter, $B$ and $\gamma$ define the function's decay, $C$ is the amplitude of the Gaussian peak where we expect to find the BAO feature, $\sigma$ the BAO peak's width, and $s_\perp^{fit}$ the feature's position.
+where $A$ is an amplitude parameter, $B$ and $\gamma$ define the function's decay, $C$ is the amplitude of the Gaussian peak where we expect to find the BAO feature, $\sigma$ the width of the BAO peak, and $s_\perp^{fit}$ the position of the feature.

-We perform Markov Chain Monte Carlo (MCMC) sampling using \texttt{emcee} \cite{foreman2013emcee}.
-Because we recomputed the photometric redshifts of the galaxies using a different reference set of spectroscopic redshifts than the DES Collaboration's default, our analysis would, in principle, require mock catalogs tailored to each sample.
-However, the available mocks are designed as statistical realizations of large-scale structure (LSS) and do not account for variations in redshift estimation, they follow equation~\ref{eq:n_spec_des} rather than $z_{p}$.
-Using these mocks to estimate covariance would artificially reduce the error bars on $\xi$, since the mocks do not represent the redshift uncertainties inherent to our analysis.

-Our focus is not to test whether DES accurately reproduces the LSS, but rather to quantify how the BAO position depends on redshift estimation methods.
-We therefore analyze the data \textit{without} a covariance matrix, while keeping fixed settings (number of walkers, burn-in, etc.) across all samples and imposing a minimum $0.1\%$ uncertainty on $\xi(s_\perp)$ measurements.

-Crucially, the parameter fits derived from the 100 mocks do incorporate their covariance matrix (estimated from the mock realizations), whereas the data analysis does not.
-This distinction arises because the mocks are used to infer statistical uncertainties under a fiducial model, while the data analysis focuses on the redshift-dependent BAO signal without assuming the mocks’ covariance is representative of our modified redshift estimates.

 Our main concern is: given the same statistical conditions, but different photo-z estimations, how does the BAO position shift?